Shane Lowry (footballer, born 1989): Perth Glory

 Lowry made his debut for the Glory on 30 January 2016, starting against Melbourne Victory.
 Lowry then scored his first Perth Glory goal on 20 February 2016 when he scored a header in the 41st minute, to give Brisbane Roar a thrashing with a 6–3 win.
 Throughout the 2015–16 season, Lowry established himself in the starting eleven and formed a central defense partnership with Alex Grant, as he made ten appearances for Perth Glory in his first half of the season.

 On 14 April 2019, Lowry won his first silverware, helping Perth Glory to the Premier's Plate.
-It was Glory's first trophy after a 15-year drought.
+It was Glory's first trophy after a 15-years drought.